 - garden waste from the black walnut tree

 - ash from charcoal

 Things can get a bit smelly, and you’ll attract fruit flies and other pests if you keep your kitchen scraps in an open container on the countertop, so you’ll want something to collect your scraps in with a filtered lid to allow air to escape to prevent a build-up of gases, but which will mask the smell.
 Here are some of our favorite options:

-All Green Chetnole Compost Caddy - The part-glazed All Green Chetnole Compost Caddy is made by hand in England from English terracotta clay.
-All Green's range of food waste caddies are sturdy and well-made.
+- All Green Chetnole Compost Caddy - The part-glazed All Green Chetnole Compost Caddy is made by hand in England from English terracotta clay.
+All Green's range of food waste caddies is sturdy and well-made.

-Kilner Stainless Steel 2-Litre Kitchen Composter is made from durable materials.
-The Composter has an easy-grip handle and includes 2 carbon filters.
+- Kilner Stainless Steel 2-Litre Kitchen Composter is made from durable materials.
+The Composter has an easy-grip handle and includes two carbon filters.

-D'Lifeful Farmhouse Compost Bin for kitchen countertop is made of high-quality carbon steel that won’t rust or lose composition, promising longevity and durability that resists scratching, cracking, and chipping.
+- D'Lifeful Farmhouse Compost Bin for kitchen countertops is made of high-quality carbon steel that won’t rust or lose composition, promising longevity and durability that resists scratching, cracking, and chipping.

-Joseph Joseph Stack 4 - Editions (Sky) has easy -access flip-top lid, stainless steel carry handle, and a liner-retaining hole inside that keeps the liner tidy.
+- Joseph Joseph Stack 4 - Editions (Sky) has an easy-to-access flip-top lid, stainless steel carry handle, and a liner-retaining hole that keeps the liner tidy.